Are your workers' compensation weekly benefits being cut off?

 It does not matter whether or not these 260 weeks are consecutive.
 A week of payment includes any payment during the week even if the payment did not represent a full week's pay.
 If your weekly wage is being topped up by your workers' compensation insurer because you have returned to work in a reduced capacity, that will constitute a weekly payment.

-If an injured worker has an injury which results in a permanent impairment of 21% or more, they will be exempt from these changes.
-This is because an injured worker with a whole person impairment of 21% or more is considered a “worker with high needs” under the legislation.
+If an injured worker has an injury that results in a permanent impairment of 21% or more, they will be exempt from these changes.
+This is because an injured worker with a whole-person impairment of 21% or more is considered a “worker with high needs” under the legislation.